petrpavlik/vapor-saas-backend-template/README.md

 ## Overview
 - **JWT-based user authentication using Firebase**
   - Firebase provides a very generous offering of 50,000 monthly active users for free
-  - You can swap firebase for a different provider with little effort
+  - You can swap firebase for a different provider
 - **Grouping users into organisations with user roles**
   - Think GitHub or Figma organization you have for your company
 - **Using PostgreSQL as database**
-  - Swappable for a different database supported by Vapor’s ORM framework Fluent, I’d recommend sticking with PostgreSQL though
+  - Swappable for a different database supported by Vapor’s ORM framework Fluent, such as SQLite.
 - **Sending emails using [IndiePitcher](https://indiepitcher.com)**
   - Send automated emails such as "You've been added to RockerAI organization as an admin."
-  - Can be swapped for Sendgrid, Resend, or another solution
+  - Can be swapped for Sendgrid, Resend, SMTP, or another solution
 - **Tracking of server events to Mixpanel**
   - Tracking important events, such as new user sign up, is more reliable to track from the backend than
   - Mixpanel offers a generous free tier and is realtime.